H4di4hoy/firstfit.github.io/README.md

 4. Contact admin with a query via contact us page

-Note: The website also provides the admin with a control panel which allows the admin to:
+Note: The website also provides the admin with a control panel which allows:

-1. Edit the content of the feature boxes on the homepage
+1. Editing the content of the feature boxes on the homepage
-2. Read messages sent via the contact us form
+2. Reading messages sent via the contact us form
-3. Create, update, or delete a class
+3. Creating, updating, or deleting a class
-4. Modify subscription details such as fees of membership types
+4. Modifying subscription details such as fees of membership types
-5. Review pending testimonials before becoming public
+5. Reviewing pending testimonials before becoming public
-6. Perform real-time search on the list of classes available
+6. Performing real-time search on the list of available classes